 In order to find out about available clinical trials for your condition, you can talk to your doctor.
 You can also find information in your local newspaper if you live in or near a large city.
 Do not volunteer for a trial without discussing it with your doctor first.
 Also, realize that just because you volunteer for a clinical trial, this is no indication that you will be selected for the trial, even if you meet all of the eligibility requirements.

 At Palm Beach Research we have many different clinical trials available that you can participate in.
 You can see our current studies on our website at anytime.
 You will have to pre-qualify to join a study.
-Trial participants are compensated for their time.
+Trial participants are compensated for their time and travel.